 Reliability: Nuclear reactors are typically available for over 90% of the time.

 Compatibility: Cheaper power from SMRs can offset the higher cost of certain renewables.
 Crucially, like nuclear submarines, SMRs can change power output quickly to accommodate intermittent wind and solar energy, resulting in a clean, reliable, safe and affordable electricity supply.

-Interconnector: The graph below outlines how we have imported 25 times more energy than we export, as wholesale prices are currently cheaper in Britain.
-Lower energy prices from Irish SMRs would allow us to export electricity, improve competitiveness in Ireland, improve our balance of payments and increase employment.
+Interconnector: The graph below outlines how we import far more energy during the day, when prices are highest, than we export overnight (when prices are lowest).
+Lower energy prices from cheaper Irish Nuclear would allow us to export electricity, improve competitiveness in Ireland, improve our balance of payments and increase employment.
 It is also important to note that maintaining control of our electricity supply improves energy security.

 Public opinion on nuclear energy in Ireland has not been sought comprehensively to date.
-Evidence of public support is clear from this May 2014 online poll asking whether the ban on nuclear power should be lifted – 59% were in favour with 35% against, from an admittedly small poll of 7,127 respondents.
-It is imperative that a comprehensive and unbiased assessment of public opinion is sought on the matter.
+Evidence of public support is clear from this July 2016 online poll asking whether the ban on nuclear power should be lifted – 50% were in favour with 44% against, from a poll of 14,129 respondents.
+A comprehensive and unbiased assessment of public opinion should be sought on the matter.